3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The \<volumedata> element references the volumetric data given by \<volumetricstack>-elements and defines how their various channels are mapped to specific properties witin the interior volume of the enclosing mesh.
 The root mesh object determines the boundary geometry that acts as a trimming mesh for any volumetric data defined therein.
 Any data outside the mesh's bounds MUST be ignored.
 Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".

-The volumedata element can contain up to one <levelset> child element, up to one <composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.
+The volumedata element can contain up to one \<levelset> child element, up to one \<composite> child element, up to one \<color> element, and an arbitray number of \<property> elements.

+Volumetric content is always clipped to the surface of the mesh that embedds it.
+If a property (color or properties) defined at the surface of an object conflicts with the property within the object defined by this extension, a surface layer should be defined with a thickness as small as possible to achieve the surface property on the outside of the object.
+Outside of this thin surface region, the volumetric property should be applied everywhere within the object.

+The properties at surface regions that are not explicitly specified are given by the volumetric properties.

 ## 3.2.1 Levelset element